nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 * owner_lock: script to represent ownership of the cell.
 Owners of cells can transfer cells to others.
 * data_lock: script to represent the user with right to use the cell.
 Cell users can update the data in the cell.

 Cell's lock scripts are executed on CKB's VM.
-When updating data or transfering ownerships, users need to provide necessary proof as the inputs of the lock scripts.
+When updating data or transferring ownerships, users need to provide necessary proof as the inputs of the lock scripts.
 User authorization can be proved if the lock scripts return true, and the user is allowed to perform operations with the cell.

 The lock scripts represent authorizations of the cells.
 The scripts can represent a single user, as well as a multisig or more complicated schemes.
 Cells have good privacy support.
-Users can manage their cells with pseudonomy using different lock scripts.
+Users can manage their cells with pseudonym using different lock scripts.
 Cell's owners and rightful users can be the same or different users, which means users don't have to own cells to interact with the CKB.
 This lowers the barrier of entry of the system and encourages adoption.

 ### Type